iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-This will give you first 10 users with their photos.
+This will give you the first 10 users with their photos.

 ```typescript
 const users = await getRepository(User)